thingsboard/thingsboard.github.io/docs/samples/raspberry/temperature.md

 ### Application source code

-Our application consists of single python script that is well commented.
+Our application consists of a single python script that is well documented.
 You will need to modify **THINGSBOARD_HOST** constant to match your Thingsboard server installation IP address or hostname.
 Use "demo.thingsboard.io" if you are using [live demo](https://demo.thingsboard.io/) server.